silverstripe/silverstripe-lessons-v4/README.md

 ## What are we working towards?

 Up until now, the data on our templates has been pretty one-sided.
 It's sourced from the database, and we render the fields from one or many returned records on the template.
-However, the template and the database are not so tightly coupled; There's no rule saying that all template data has to come from the database
+However, the template and the database are not so tightly coupled.
+There's no rule saying that all template data has to come from the database

 Ultimately what we're teaching in this lesson is the concept of *composable UI elements*.
 As you may know, composable components are a rapidly accelerating trend in application development as developers and designers seek to maintain a high level of agility and reusability.